-From shopping for small bathroom flooring to hunting down small bathroom sinks, transforming your tiny bathroom into a haven is no easy task but it is extremely rewarding once you accomplish it and are happy with the results.
+From shopping for small bathroom flooring to hunting down small bathroom sinks, transforming your tiny bathroom into a haven is no easy task, but it is gratifying once you accomplish it and are happy with the results.

 Essentially, you only need a few items to enjoy your bathroom: a mat, bath and hand soap, shampoo, bath and hand towel, trash can, toilet paper, and water.
 Everything else can be kept elsewhere… like all your medicine, make-up, cleaning agents and tools, styling accessories, clothes, hamper, supplies, magazines, books, newspaper, mobile phone … do you get the idea?